 For some fantastic ideas to extend your holiday in Nepal, from riding elephants in Chitwan to tours in Bhutan or Tibet - check out our extensions

 Is this holiday for you?

-The range of conditions encountered on this Nepal trekking holiday will include well trod village trails through terraced farmland, sub-tropical jungle at low altitudes, cloud forest, alpine valleys and high mountain passes.
-The holiday has been given a fairly high grade on account of the remoteness of the trek and the large altitude gains dictated by available campsites.
+The range of conditions encountered on this Nepal trekking holiday will include well trodden village trails through terraced farmland, sub-tropical jungle at low altitudes, cloud forest, alpine valleys and high mountain passes.
+The holiday has been given a fairly high grade on account of the remoteness of the area and for its relatively sustained trekking.
 On average, we will walk for 6 hours each day.
 Despite the fact that relatively few trekkers visit this area, the paths are reasonably good throughout and we will stay in simple lodges each night.
 We will encounter slippery forest trails, steep sections of stone steps and, whilst exploring above Sherson, loose scree and boulders.
 It should be noted that trekking at elevations above 3000 metres is of itself physically demanding.
 However, this trek should be well within the capabilities of any regular hiker or hill-walker.